MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognizer-component-in-powerapps.md

 # Use the text recognizer component in Power Apps

 Create a canvas app and add the text recognizer AI Builder component to your screen.
 This component takes a photo or loads an image from the local device, and then processes it to detect and extract text based on the text recognition prebuilt model.
-If it detects text in the image, the component outputs the text and identifies the instances by using rectangles in the image.
+If it detects text in the image, the component outputs the text and identifies the instances by showing a rectangle for each instance in the image.

  > [!NOTE]
  > For information about canvas apps, see [What are canvas apps in Power Apps?](/powerapps/maker/canvas-apps/getting-started).